-- Averbeck, J.M., & Miller, C. H. (in press).
-Expanding language expectancy theory: The suasory effects of lexical complexity and syntactic complexity on effective message design (Communication Studies).
+- Averbeck, J.M., & Miller, C. H. (2014).
+Expanding language expectancy theory: The suasory effects of lexical complexity and syntactic complexity on effective message design.
+Communication Studies, 65, 72-95.

 - Landau, M. J., Arndt, J., Solomon, S., Greenberg, J., Pyszczynski, T., Miller, C. H., Cohen, F., & Ogilvie, D. M. (2004).
 Deliver us from evil: The effects of mortality salience and reminders of 9/11 on support for President George W. Bush.
 Personality and Social Psychology Bulletin, 30, 1136-1150.

 - Mason, A.M. & Miller, C.H.
 (2015).
 The ability of inoculation to confer resistance to potentially deceptive health-nutrition related advertising claims.
 Health Education Journal. doi: 10.1177/0017896915569365.
 Retrieved from: http://hej.sagepub.com/content/early/2015/02/02/0017896915569365.abstract